AutoScout24/api/source/includes/_authorization.md

 1. Register your application by contacting AutoScout24 via E-Mail (<a href="mailto:daten@autoscout24.de">daten@autoscout24.de</a>).
 2. While registering your application you need to provide the following information
   1. Your redirect URL.
-  2. Select your scope.
 3. After successful registration AutoScout24 provides an unique Client ID and Client Secret to you.
 4. Store this ID and Secret, as you will need it to authenticate your application against the API.

 |Value|Description|